 The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC are committed to holding negligent nursing facilities accountable for resident injury and death.
 If your loved one was mistreated at an Alden facility, contact our law firm for a free consultation regarding your legal rights and options.

 CMS Weak Ratings of Alden Facilities

 The Centers for Medicare and Medicaid Services (CMS) routinely rates rehabilitation centers, nursing homes, assisted living facilities, and other centers nationwide.
 The data is accumulated by certified inspectors and updated continuously.
-The quality measures overall rating evaluate assessment data on how the facility is meeting the needs of every resident.
+The quality measures overall rating evaluates assessment data on how the facility is meeting the needs of every resident.

 The staffing data assesses staff work hours of the nursing home’s workforce, including registered nurses, licensed practical nurses, licensed vocational nurses, and certified nursing assistants.
 The health inspections provide valuable insight into how the property is maintained, and services are provided to the residents in need.

 The information provides a rating on each facility’s quality measures, staffing, and health inspections.
 While the Alden facilities in Des Plaines, Barrington, Evanston, Naperville, Skokie, and Chicago (Alden Northmoor) rate are higher than the national average, the other 15 facilities in Illinois and two centers in Wisconsin fell far below the national average.

 Inspections from the Illinois Department of Public Health also confirmed findings of poor care at Alden’s long-term care facilities, with the nursing chain regularly receiving fines and violations from state regulators.